craigfrancis/wdoc/readme.md

 The browsers will need to get to the `index.html` from the ZIP (which the author may password protect, like a PDF), and any additional resources (also from the ZIP).

-So the file can be located like any local file:
+So this file can be referenced like any local file:

 	file:///temp/example.wdoc